Dehydrating Canned and Frozen Food for DIY Backpacking Meals

 I prefer Hormel Chili for two reasons:

 • You can pick it up with 99% fat-free ground turkey.
 This is like dehydration-gold.
-Other canned chili products you’ll find use ground meat with high-fat content making the package prone to spoilage after dehydrated and stored.
+Other canned chili products you’ll find use ground meat with high-fat content, making the package prone to spoilage after dehydration and storage.

 • You can get it with or without beans, depending on how tolerant your camping buddy is of your flatulent choral ensemble in the middle of the night.
 And, if we’re honest, the smell from your sweaty pits will be the last aroma you’re worried is chasing elk off.
 The one drawback to going chili without beans is trading in 20 grams of muscle-fueling carbohydrate per can.
 You can offset this by throwing some rice in with the chili mix at camp.